What to Consider When Selecting a Primary Care Provider

 "Several studies have shown that people who have a primary care relationship receive higher-quality, lower cost medical care and have a better experience with getting care.
 A primary care provider can help you filter confusing and sometimes conflicting information on what is best for you, based on knowing your medical history and understanding your health care goals."

-Shawn West, MD, Chief Medical Officer, Embright
+Shawn West, MD, Chief Executive Officer, Embright